Karl Juchheim: Early life in Jiaozhou

 Karl Juchheim was born and raised in Kaub, Germany.
-In 1908, the 22-year-old Juchheim moved to Jiaozhou Bay located in the Shandong Province of China.
+In 1908, the 22-year-old Juchheim moved to Jiaozhou Bay in Shandong Province, China.
 Jiaozhou, known to the Germans as Kiautschou, was at the time a German protectorate but still under Chinese rule under a treaty agreement made in 1898.
 Juchheim began working at a café in Jiaozhou.
 In 1909 he began his own pastry shop where he sold cakes.
 After a five-year stay in China he returned to Germany for a short time in order to find a wife.
 Through his uncle, he met a 22-year-old woman named Elise in the spring of 1914 and became engaged to her shortly after.
-Although only recently returned from China, Juchheim and Elise returned to Jiazhou shortly after their engagement.
-They married on 28 July 1914 and together started another pastry shop in the city of Tsingtao in the Jiaozhou Bay.
+Although only recently returned from China, Juchheim and Elise returned to Jiaozhou shortly after their engagement.
+They married on 28 July 1914 and together started another pastry shop in the city of Qingdao in Jiaozhou Bay.

 Prisoner of war

-Shortly after World War I broke out, British and Japanese forces began the Siege of Tsingtao.
+Shortly after World War I broke out, British and Japanese forces began the Siege of Qingdao.
 Karl served as a private in the Landsturm.
-After the fall of Tsingtao, Karl and Elise were both sent to internment camps in Okinawa, Japan as prisoners of war.
+After the fall of Qingdao, Karl and Elise were both sent to internment camps in Okinawa, Japan as prisoners of war.
 While interned, Elise gave birth to their first child on 4 November 1915.

 Karl Juchheim and other prisoners were later relocated to a camp at Ninoshima, a small island located close to Hiroshima, in 1919.
 Juchheim baked and sold the first baumkuchen among other in Japan in March 1919 at the Hiroshima Prefectural Products Exhibition Hall (広島県物産陳列館, now: Hiroshima Peace Memorial) in the city of Hiroshima.
 He might have baked the first Baumkuchen on Ninoshima before the exhibition.

 With the end of World War I in 1918, most of the prisoners were released between December 1919 – January 1920.
 The majority went back to Germany but some, such as Karl Juchheim and his wife, settled down in Japan and East Asia instead.